In addition to being celebrated as a

 crucifixion on Golgotha through the key date of March the 25th."
 NOTE: Passages in "The Return of the King" (Part 3 of the

-known as Annunciation Day began the New Year in the real world before the
+Annunciation Day began the New Year in the real world before the adoption of

 entitled "The Field of Cormallen" Gandalf tells Sam: "But in Gondor the New Year will always